True-North-Intelligent-Algorithms/napari-easy-augment-batch-dl/README.md

     pip install git+https://github.com/True-North-Intelligent-Algorithms/tnia-python.git

-For augmentation you will need albumentations library
+You will need to install napari and for augmentation you will need albumentations library.
+Also explicitly install numpy 1.26.
+(We have not tested with numpy 2.0 so it is a good idea to explicitly install numpy 1.26 to avoid another dependency installing numpy 2.x)

 ```
+    pip install numpy==1.26
+    pip install napari[all]
     pip install albumentations
+    pip install matplotlib
 ```

 You will also need one or more of stardist, cellpose, segment-everything or Yolo